DominikHusak/ProjektWA/README.md

 ## Missing
 - Registr and LogIn system
 - LocalStorage - I didn't find a suitable use.
+(Newly added)